-For income, you must include your earnings and other benefits from nearly every source.
-It is your salary, wages, bonuses and commissions from your job, but also any pension or severance pay.
-Income is also money that comes from any royalties, dividends, a trust, or rents.
-If you are unemployed, chances are you still have income for child support purposes in the form of social security, workers’ compensation, unemployment or disability benefits.
+Income includes payments, earnings, and benefits received from all sources.
+Specifically, a parent’s income includes his or her salary, wages, royalties, rents, bonuses and commissions, military pay, pension, and severance pay.
+Even if you are unemployed, chances are you still have income for child support purposes in the form of social security, workers’ compensation, unemployment, or disability benefits.
 Spousal support received counts too, and in some cases, a court could even impute income based on the value of assets like a vacation home or a car.

-You can exclude some items like the money a new spouse brings in, SSI, food stamps (SNAP), adoption subsidies, and any means-tested veteran’s benefits or public assistance benefits.
+You can exclude some items from child support such as the money a new spouse brings in, SSI, food stamps (SNAP), adoption subsidies, and any means-tested veteran’s benefits or public assistance benefits.

 If you think you can reduce your child support payments by working less or not at all, think again.
-A court can impute income – meaning, assign an amount you should be making – based on recent work history, qualifications, and opportunities.
+A court can impute, or assign a higher income to a parent based on the parent’s work history and employment opportunities.

 Once you have worked through the worksheets, the outcome will be an amount of support that the state presumes to be adequate and reasonable for your child.
 Sometimes, however, the total amount or the way it is divided is unfair to a parent or the child.
 Before a child support order is in place, either parent can ask to adjust the amount of support.
 Where a parent provides clear and convincing evidence that the amount would be unjust (this is called rebutting the presumption), the court will either increase or decrease the amount of support based on the following factors:

-Once a child support order is in place, in most circumstances you must wait 12 months before you can ask the court to change (modify) it.
-An exception to this is if the order did not include the child’s medical care; that can be added at any time.
+Once a child support order is in place, you must wait 12 months before you can ask the court to change (modify) it.
+An exception to this rule applies if the order did not include the child’s medical care; that can be added at any time.

-Child support payments terminate when the child becomes emancipated or by the child’s graduation from high school or 19th birthday, whichever of the two occurs later.
+Child support payments terminate when the child becomes emancipated, when the child graduate from high school, or turns 19, whichever occurs later.
 Parents may extend child support for a longer period by written agreement.
-A court, too, could order payments for a longer period based on the child’s needs.
+A court may order payments for a longer period of time based on the child’s needs.